Fouad Mebazaa: 2011 presidency

 Moncef Marzouki replaced him on 12 December 2011; Mebazaa announced the same day his intention to officially hand over presidential powers during a solemn ceremony.
 The next day, Mebazaa greeted Marzouki one last time at the Presidential Palace, before leaving by car for his personal residence in Tunis.

+Death

+Mebazaa died on 23 April 2025, at the age of 91, after a long illness.
+He is buried in the Jellaz Cemetery, in Tunis.